 - The company was initially established to provide groundwater-related studies.
 It has subsequently expanded its focus and now also offers Hydrology, Hydrogeology, Pedology, Geology, Engineering, Geotechnical and Environmental Sciences.

-- Our head office is based in Johannesburg, with other operations in Durban and Pretoria as well as in Lusaka (Zambia), Windhoek (Namibia) and Ostrava (Czech Republic).
+- Our head office is based in Johannesburg, with other operations in Durban, Lusaka (Zambia), Gabarone (Botswana), Windhoek (Namibia) and Ostrava (Czech Republic).

 - GCS operates throughout Africa.